-Table 1- Analysis of Strengths, Weaknesses, Opportunities and Threats for Implementation of CEP's Communication Strategy
+Table 1- Analysis of Strengths, Weaknesses, Opportunities and Threats for Impleme ntation of CE P's Commur nication and Ki nowledge Mana geme ent Strategy

-Strengths Weaknesses Wealth of information from projects, partners, national and regional activities etc. Limited human resources Funding Limited tracking, monitoring and evaluating of impact for communication products Opportunities Threats Diverse and numerous partners for information dissemination Many environmental commemorative days which allow for strategic planning of activities/campaigns Generate materials that can better target donors, private sector, Information overload
+Strengths Weaknesses Wealth of information from projects, partners, national and regional activities etc. Limited human resources Funding Limited tracking, monitoring and evaluating of impact for communication products Knowledge products have been created using fact sheets, infographics, interactive maps, feasibility studies, guidance plans and animated videos Products need to be inventoried on a weekly basis in specific locations Products need to be mapped to different issues, knowledge domains Products need to be linked to international products for localization visibility

+Opportunities Threats Diverse and numerous partners for information dissemination Many environmental commemorative days which allow for strategic planning of activities/campaigns Generate materials that can better target donors, private sector, Knowledge products may be better re-purposed for social media and multimedia products Knowledge management survey would provide baselines for improving existing situation Information overload

-Understanding these characteristics and impacts on communication outputs can guide in implementation of the strategy.
-Throughout this strategy, every effort is made to identify areas where these strengths, weaknesses, opportunities and threats can be tacked.
+Understanding these characteristics and impacts on communication and knowledge outputs can guide in implementation of the strategy.
+Throughout this strategy, every effort is made to identify areas where these strengths, weaknesses, opportunities and threats can be tackled.